Liu Qibao

 Education: MA in Economics, Jilin University.

-Career: since December 2007 Party Secretary of Sichuan, which is considered – because of its size – one of the most important Provinces in the country.
+Career: December 2007 – November 2012 Party Secretary of Sichuan, considered – because of its size – one of the most important Provinces in the country.
 An ally of Hu Jintao through the China Youth League.

 Standing in the Party and Career Highlights: